deathbeds/importnb/readme.md

 `importnb` installs a pytest plugin when it is setup.
 Any notebook obeying the py.test discovery conventions can be used in to pytest.  _This is great because notebooks are generally your first test._

-### Setuptools

-`importnb` provides a setuptool command that will place notebooks in a source distribution.
-In setuptools, update the command classs with

-    from importnb.utils.setup import build_ipynb
-    setup(
-        ...,
-        cmdclass=dict(build_py=build_ipynb)
-        ...,)

 ### [Watchdog](https://github.com/gorakhargosh/watchdog/tree/master/src/watchdog/tricks)

     pip install importnb[watch]